What is a Kyphoplasty?

 What is Radiofrequency Abalation?

 Radiofrequency ablation is a procedure used to provide longer term pain relief than that provided by simple injections or nerve blocks.
 Many patients who are being considered for this procedure have already undergone simple injection techniques like Epidural Steroid Injection, Facet Joint Injection, Sympathetic Nerve Blocks, or other nerve blocks with pain relief that is less prolonged than desired.
-By selectively destroying nerves that carry pain impulses, the painful structure can be effectively denervated.
+By selectively impairing nerves that carry pain impulses, the painful structure can be effectively denervated.

 What are the benefits of Radiofrequency Ablation?

 The Radiofrequency Ablation procedure is a well established pain management tool that if successful, may allow you to decease your pain medications and increase your ability to perform more activities of daily life comfortably.
 The most common side effect is discomfort at the site of the procedure.
 However, you may also experience bruising, swelling and muscle spasms.
 As always please discuss this with your doctor at El Paso Pain Center for a full list of potential side effects.

 Pain relief lasting anywhere from 6 to 12 months, sometimes longer